rjwalls/CS4401-notes/2020-03-23-basics_bufferoverflows.md

 In this lecture, we are going to dive right into exploiting binaries.
 We will begin with simple stack-based buffer overflows and work our way to the venerable stack-smashing example.
 We try to answer important questions such as:

-What is arbitrary code execution?
-What are `setuid` binaries?
-What is priviledge escalation?
+ - What is arbitrary code execution?
+ - What are `setuid` binaries?
+ - What is privilege escalation?

 ### Our First Challenge Binary